-For more details on the sustainability status of the fisheries, progress of the FIPs, and improvement recommendations, please follow this link.
+For more details on the sustainability status of the fisheries, please follow this link.

 The RFE Whitefish Supply Chain Roundtable (SR) objectives are focused on monitoring sustainability status and issues of RFE whitefish stocks, and on discussing actions required to engage the supply chain in the work on fisheries improvements, in order to ensure long-term availability of RFE whitefish in domestic and international markets.

 The RFE Whitefish SR recognizes the improvements to fisheries management made over recent years.
 However, while Sea of Okhotsk pollock is MSC-certified, and the LFA RFE Longline Pacific Cod and Pacific Halibut FIP is making progress, a number of long-standing issues have not yet been fully or even partially addressed, including:

 - Processes for access to and disclosure of stock assessment data and total allowable catch (TAC) setting remain opaque and exclusive.
 In fact, recent media reports suggest a degradation of TAC stakeholder engagement in TAC setting.